CamCufre/CamCufre/README.md

 - ⚡ Fun fact: ...
 -->

-Hello!
 I'm Camila Cufre, a passionate web development student and an independent illustrator with a great love for technology.

 📚 Throughout my education, I have worked on various projects, ranging from Frontend development, where I bring web designs to life and create interactive interfaces, to Backend development, where I efficiently manage databases, consume APIs, and handle server requests.